 Rock ‘n’ Roller Coaster Starring Aerosmith Sunset Boulevard Disney’s Hollywood Studios

 If you like your coasters dark with lots of unexpected twists and turns set to a powerful music track, you’ll love the Rock ‘n’ Roller Coaster Starring Aerosmith.
 Located on the left near the end of Sunset Boulevard, just before you reach the Hollywood Tower Hotel, this exhilarating coaster boasts several “firsts” for Walt Disney World, including a high-speed launch that goes from 0 to 60 mph in 2.8 seconds.

 Pre-Show — The attraction begins with guests getting a glimpse into the sound booth at the fictional G-Force Records.
 There you see the classic rock band Aerosmith finishing up a studio recording session.
-It seems as though the band is actually interacting with you – and before you know it, you've been invited by lead singer Steven Tyler himself to a concert!
+It seems as though the band is actually interacting with you – and before you know it, you’ve been invited by lead singer Steven Tyler himself to a concert!
 The show starts soon — but don’t worry, they got you a really fast car.

 After a few moments of excruciating build-up, you are finally launched (0 to 60mph in 2.8 seconds!) into the wild ride, swiftly accelerating into the imagined Hollywood night to the pulsating Aerosmith music.
 The 90 second coaster features a corkscrew double twist, and an upside down loop.
 The ride is quite dark, so that you can’t make out what twists or turns are ahead of you, but it does feature individually lit Southern California landmarks, such as signs for Hollywood and the famous Roxy Theatre.
 After just a few minutes, you find yourself at the “concert”, your destination, where you disembark into the gift shop.